Load Files

 • Document Date

-Here is an example of a load file with additional coding, and the way that the first processed document (from Row 2) would look after the import:
+Below is an example load file with additional coding and how the first document appears after import:

 uMyX0ILDHG.png